ziraserrano/secretsalary/README.md

 ## Optimizations

-When I improve this project...
+When we improve this project...

 ## Lessons Learned:

-I learned...
+We learned...